mattladany/ansible-role-gradle/README.md

 ## Requirements

+- unzip - will be installed using the OS default package manager.
-Requires Java; recommended role for Java installation: `geerlingguy.java`.
+- Java - recommended role for Java installation: `geerlingguy.java`.

 ## Role Variables